Getting Started

 TipRecommended path

-Follow the structured learning path on the Tutorials page, starting with the Hello, Roofline.
+Follow the structured learning path on the Tutorials page, starting with the Hello World Tutorial.
+Each tutorial pairs with a companion slide deck for visual explanations and active learning exercises.

-For a complete reference of which solver to use for different questions, see the Resolver Guide.
+For a complete reference of which solver to use for different questions, see the Solver Guide.

 Back to top